outpeer/outpeer-leaderboard/README.md

 # outpeer-learderboard

-The code for showing leaderboard in Outpeer courses
+The code for leaderboard to be used by students at Outpeer.